jy3736/py2024spring-pub/week04/prob04/README.md

-## Numbers in Ascending Order
+## Sort Three Numbers Using Conditional Statements

-This program checks if three given integers are in ascending order.
-It's designed for scenarios where verifying the sequential order of numbers is required.
+This program sorts three given integers in ascending order using only conditional statements.
+It demonstrates an alternative approach to sorting without relying on Python's list sorting functions or methods.

 ### How It Works

-Upon receiving three integer inputs, the program determines if they are provided in ascending order (i.e., each number is smaller than the next).
-It outputs "YES" if the integers are in ascending order, and "NO" if they are not.
+The program receives three integer inputs and sorts them in ascending order through a series of conditional statements.
+It determines the correct order by comparing the integers and then prints them from smallest to largest.

 ### Input

-Users should input three different integers, one after the other.
+Users are prompted to input three integers, one after the other.

 ### Output

-The program outputs "YES" if the provided integers are in ascending order, and "NO" otherwise.
+The program prints the three integers in ascending order, separated by spaces.

 ### Example

 ```
 $ python main.py
+3
 1
 2
+1 2 3
+$ python main.py
+5
 3
-YES
-$ python main.py
 4
-3
-5
+3 4 5
-NO
 $ python main.py
 10
 20
-30
-YES
+15
+10 15 20
 $ python main.py
-9
 8
 7
-NO
+9
+7 8 9
 ```

 ---